 People with the following medical conditions are at greater risk of severe flu:

-However, if you have symptoms of flu and are in a medically at-risk group, or are very sick or worried about your illness, contact your local doctor immediately.
-Specific antiviral medicines for flu infections are available but these should be started within 48 hours of the symptoms starting.
+Most people with the flu have a mild illness and do not need medical care.
+However, if are in a medically at-risk group, have flu symptoms (e.g. fever, cough, body aches, headache and fatigue) and are very sick or worried about your illness, contact your local doctor immediately.
+Specific antiviral medicines for flu infections are available but these should be started within 48 hours of symptoms starting.

 A range of

 influenza resources are available to download or order through the Better Health Centre.

 Poster: Flu and COVID-19 can be serious illnesses - especially if you have other conditions